 6. Maps are no longer reserved for cartographers.
 Nokia’s new MapCreator application will prove that maps can be updated by regular users (quicker than ever before).

 More than 70 GIS enthusiasts attended the event on November 20th 2013 at the Intetics office in Kharkiv, Ukraine.
 The 2013 GIS Day celebration featured a number of GIS-related presentations, based on a whole year of experience working on commercial and research GIS projects.
 The amount of information supplied during this evening was high, but there was plenty of space for geospatial fun.
 The other activities of the evening included contests, photo shoot, GIS cake and informal discussions.
-(For a closer look at this event, here’s a brief video.)

 The six above lessons are good trends to look out for in 2014.
 Although the world will possess incredible technologies with plenty more to learn by the time next year’s GIS Day rolls around, the one lesson all attendees are likely to remember is that everything is better with some cake.